pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "At some level Peterson is offering assertiveness training to men whom society is trying to turn into emasculated snowflakes."
 --David Brooks, nytimes

-"Rather, I want to suggest what may be a wider lesson about software, (and probably about every kind of creative or professional work).
-Human beings generally take pleasure in a task when it falls in a sort of optimal-challenge zone; not so easy as to be boring, not too hard to achieve.
-A happy programmer is one who is neither underutilized nor weighed down with ill-formulated goals and stressful process friction. *Enjoyment predicts efficiency.*"
---Steven Raymond, Cathedral vs Bazaar

-"It may well turn out that one of the most important effects of open source's success will be to teach us that play is the most economically efficient mode of creative work."
---Steven Raymond, Cathedral vs Bazaar

 "I you do not love yourself entirely and actively ensure your own needs are met, you will find it difficult to do the same for others."
 --Zaid Dahhaj